willhaslett/covid-19-growth/README.md

 The [New York Times](https://github.com/nytimes/covid-19-data) and the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) Center for Systems Science and Engineering are providing daily COVID-19 case count data.
+The latest NYT and NHU files are pulled from GitHub at runtime.
 This repo provides:
 - A sensible starting point and some useful functions for COVID-19 reporting/analysis/modeling using Pandas/Python
 - Parsed CSV and JSON data structures for use outside of Pandas
 - Google Firebase integration

-The latest NYT and NHU files are pulled from GitHub at runtime.
-The resulting data structures are output as Pandas dataframes , CSV files, and JSON files.

 ### NEW: Johns Hopkins and New York Times US county-level data
 As of 2020-03-28, JHU and NYT are both sharing county-level data for the US.